Jennifer-Zh/squirrel-project/README.md

 ## Data Source

-In this project we cleaned the dataset to include only squirrels with unique ID, which is the squirrels.csv file in the repository.
+In this project we cleaned the dataset to include only squirrels with unique ID, which is the Squirrel.csv file in the repository.

 Reference to the original dataset is from:
 * creator: City of New York